Skip to main content

 • Control Flow: Control transfers to the handoff target

-• Use Case: Complete task delegation and specialization
+• Use Case: Complete task transfer and specialization

 • Implementation: Via SendMessageHandoff tool class + OpenAI SDK